hansajasandeepabadalge/userDefinedLanguages/README.md

 - Keyword groups
 - Comment formats

-> Each `.xml` file corresponds to one UDL definition.

 ## 🧩 Customization Tips

 - Use **Define your language...** in Notepad++ to tweak styles.